News writer

 While the math behind the plan was relatively simple - buy up all the combinations of numbers for the win - the logistics were more complex.

-Over a 72-hour window between lottery draws, teams worked across numerous retail locations in Texas to print tickets at an extraordinary pace.
-The scale of production reached hundreds of tickets per second in some cases.
+Over a 72-hour window between lottery draws, teams would have to work across numerous retail locations in Texas to print tickets at an extraordinary pace.
+The scale of production reportedly reached hundreds of tickets per second in some cases.

 The syndicate ultimately secured the $95 million jackpot from Lotto Texas.
 They opted for a lump-sum payment.
 After accounting for ticket costs and other expenses, the operation is estimated to have generated roughly $20 million.